KVComm: Enabling Efficient LLM Communication through Selective KV Sharing: Related Work

 Closest to our work are methods that reuse computation across decoding steps or requests. \citet{gao2024cost} introduces a hierarchical KV caching system for all requests; \citet{gim2024prompt} reuses prompt KV caches across queries by decomposing inputs; \citet{liu2024cachegen} compresses KV caches into compact bitstreams; and \citet{yao2025cacheblend} combines multiple chunks’ KV caches by selectively recomputing a few tokens.
 In contrast, our work targets communication across different LLMs, which is more challenging due to parameter differences.
 Moreover, while prior methods reuse KV caches uniformly across layers, we enable selective sharing of KV caches from different layers, further improving efficiency.
 We do not compare with these works since they are orthogonal to ours.

-DroidSpeak~\citep{liu2024droidspeak} also explores KV cache reuse across LLMs, but with key differences.
-Their goal is to accelerate inference for multiple queries with the same prefix, while we focus on efficient communication between two LLMs on contextual tasks.
-They reuse a single contiguous chunk of layers and recompute the rest, whereas our strategy flexibly selects non-contiguous layers based on attention importance and a Gaussian prior.
-Moreover, their method incurs extra overhead from recomputation, while ours directly integrates the selected KV pairs into $\mathcal{M}_r$ without recomputation.
-Despite the different problem settings, we compare their contiguous-chunk strategy with ours in \Cref{sec:one_chunk}, showing the advantages of our approach.
+DroidSpeak~\citep{liu2024droidspeak} aims to accelerate inference for queries with shared prefixes.
+It reuses the partial KV cache of these prefixes among different queries.
+Specifically, it empirically selects a single contiguous chunk of layers and recomputes the rest with large calibration overhead, whereas our strategy flexibly selects non-contiguous layers with low overhead, without needing to recompute the remaining layers.
+Despite different problem settings, we compare their contiguous-chunk strategy with ours in \Cref{sec:one_chunk}, showing the advantages of our approach.

+\citet{ye2025kvcomm} adjusts KV cache for shared content by referencing a pool of cached examples-termed anchors that store observed cache deviations under varying prefixes.
+Our work goes beyond this related work by: 1) enabling a different type of communication, where the receiver does not have access to the context, 2) making it possible to efficiently and selectively choose layers of KV pairs that will be transmitted, and 3) being able to work effectively across different models that are fine-tuned from one model.

 \paragraph{Inter-LLM Communication} Communication between multiple LLMs has been explored in several recent works.
 Most works focus on using natural language as the medium of communication.
 For example, \citet{du2023improving} proposed a natural language debate framework where LLMs iteratively critique each other's answers in natural language to improve the final answer. \citet{liang2023encouraging} followed a similar idea but introduced a judge model to manage the debate process.